KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 * **Focus:** The vertical and horizontal bridge uniting Heaven and Earth, Spirit and Flesh.

-* **Function:** It is the perfected synthesis of Centropic and Declivous motion, forming a stable Axis of Return (acclivous centropic motion).
+* **Function:** It is the perfected synthesis of Acclivous and Declivous Centropic motion along a vertical axis intersecting the horizontal plane of embodiment, forming a stable Axis of Return.

 ### 3. The Rainbow of Noah (Hebrew)

 * **Focus:** The covenantal arc connecting Divine judgment to mercy—Centropic promise post-Deconstruction.

-* **Function:** It reestablishes trust between L₅ (EOB: Theon) and Humanity after systemic dissolution.
+* **Function:** It reestablishes covenantal trust between L₄ (DL: Sophis) and Humanity after systemic dissolution, culturally elevated to L₅ (EOB: Theon) in the mythic telling.

 ### 4. The Chinvat Bridge (Zoroastrian)